On the Nori and Hodge realisations of Voevodsky motives: Organisation of the paper.

 \subsection{Notations and conventions}

-For the whole paper, $k$ is a field of characteristic $\mathrm{char} k = 0$.
+For the whole paper, $k$ is a field of characteristic $0$.
 When $k$ is a subfield of $\C$, if $X$ is a finite type $k$-scheme, we denote by $\mathrm{D}_c^b(X,\Q)$ the category of constructible complexes of sheaves on $X(\C)$.
-By \cite{MR0923133}, it is also the derived category of the abelian category of perverse sheaves $Perv(X,\Q)$ defined in \cite{MR0751966}.
-For a general field $k$, we denote by $\mathrm{D}^b_c(X,\Q_\ell)$ the category of $\Q_\ell$-adic étale sheaves on $X$.
+By \cite{MR0923133}, it is also the derived category of the abelian category of perverse sheaves $\mathrm{Perv}(X,\Q)$ defined in \cite{MR0751966}.
+For a general field $k$, we denote by $\mathrm{D}^b_c(X,\Q_\ell)$ the category of constructible bounded complexes $\Q_\ell$-adic étale sheaves on $X$ as in \cite{MR4609461}.